Expatriate: where to invest in France in 2026?

 • biarritz (approx. 7,000 €/m²): chic, very touristy, but tense.
 Ideal for a small furnished studio or a pied-a-terre with high perceived value.

-💡 If you are an expatriate, a chartered accountant or a tax advisor specializing in non-resident LMNP can help you properly structure your file.
+💡 If you are an expatriate, a chartered accountant or a tax consultant specialized in LMNP Non-resident can help you structure your file properly.

-For an expatriate, buy Proper nameremains the easiest way.
-But in some cases, family investment, multiple assets, estate optimization, the creation of an SCI (Société Civile Immobilière) can be beneficial.
+For an expatriate, buy Proper nameRemains the easiest way.
+But in some cases, family investment, multiple assets, estate optimization, the Creating a SCI (Real Estate Civil Society) can be beneficial.

 In particular, SCI allows: